 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a hardcover edition that was published by St. Martin's Press on May 19, 2015 and has 293 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight
+Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight

 Eighth in the Charley Davidson urban fantasy series revolving around a grim reaper-cum-private detective and her new husband, the son of Satan.